JocyC/Teyvat-Memo/README.md

 # Teyvat Memo

-### Simple & clean plan-maker for your beloved Genshin characters
+#### Simple & clean plan-maker for your teyvat friends

-Multi-languages
+User register/login front-end structure set, will build a server with node.js

 #### Dashboard